 We found that the two factors were cast into two scales normalized in the range [-100, 100], in which values less than zero represented negative and values above zero - positive perceptions (see the Appendix for details).
 For brevity, we called the first scale "sustainability as opportunity" (SaO) and the second 'sustainability as cost.
 (SaC) Although SaO and SaC imply opposite views about SEO, they may coexist in a manager's overall attitude.
-Indeed, 26.8% of managers were positive about SaO and positive about SaC, and the rest of them were either fully positive or negative about both (43.4%).
+Indeed, 26.8% of managers were positive about SaO and negative about SaC.
+In total, 29.8% of managers were negative about SaO and positive about SaC, and the rest of them were either fully positive or negative about both (43.4%).